Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "No." Thurrsto agreed.
 A wash of warm, fragrant air, laden with energy, plucked at his ears and crest: the storm was definitely getting closer.
 Apt.
 "Whatever the Clan can do will be done.
 I don’t hold out much hope for our long-term prospects."

 "An’ why is that, essactly?
-I can’t imagine a world where a Whitecrest ain’t drownin’ in Female attention…"
+I can’t imagine a world where a Whitecrest ain’t drownin’ in Female attention..."

 "There aren’t enough, My Father, and priorities change.
 Nobody wants to mother a cub who is likely to get himself killed in an unknown mission, unremarked and forgotten."